-Economics is well-regarded academic discipline that builds a strong foundation of knowledge about how different groups (stakeholders) interact as well as the reasons for and implications of their decisions.
+Economics is a well-regarded academic discipline that builds a strong foundation of knowledge about how different groups (stakeholders) interact and the reasons for and implications of their decisions.
 Economics is directly tied to the complex issues our global society faces.
-Students gain a vocabulary and awareness that empowers them to engage in meaningful discussions and research in their future studies as well as everyday life.
-The analytical, evaluative and modeling skills gained are transferable to any field of study.
+Students gain a vocabulary and awareness that empowers them to engage in meaningful discussions and research in their future studies and everyday life.
+The analytical, evaluative and modelling skills gained are transferable to any field of study.